Lz-Gustavo/raft-demo/README.md

 ## Applications

-* **chatRoom**

-	A naieve implementation of a chat room service following publish-subscriber pattern.
-On every chat message received, broadcasts it to every client connected.

-	- Client execution is configured by a .toml file, and store received messages on a queue to discard equal messages sent by other replica.

-	- Channels implementation based from [drewolson's gist chat.go](https://gist.github.com/drewolson/3950226).

 * **kvstore**

 	A key-value in-memory SM-Replicated storage server.
 Applies received "get", "set" and "delete" operations on a regular map, using Raft to ensure total order.

-* **webkvstore**

-	[Otoolep's](https://github.com/otoolep/hraftd) reference example of hashicorp raft, intially logging committed messages using Journey.

 * **logger**

 	A logger process that acts as a non-Voter replica on the raft cluster, only logging committed commands to it's own log file.

 * **diskstorage**

 	A persistent storage application.
 Applies received "get", "set" and "delete" operations on a regular file following a calculated offset, simply defined by (key * storeValueOffset).
 Uses the same logic from **kvstore** application, except it's storage and FSM implementation.

 * **recovery**

 	A dummy client implementation that sends a state transfer request to application replica's after a pre-defined timeout.

+* **[DEPRECATED] webkvstore**

+	[Otoolep's](https://github.com/otoolep/hraftd) reference example of hashicorp raft, intially logging committed messages using Journey.

+* **[DEPRECATED] chatRoom**

+	A naieve implementation of a chat room service following publish-subscriber pattern.
+On every chat message received, broadcasts it to every client connected.

+	- Client execution is configured by a .toml file, and store received messages on a queue to discard equal messages sent by other replica.

+	- Channels implementation based from [drewolson's gist chat.go](https://gist.github.com/drewolson/3950226).

 ## Usage